 Ultramarathons tend to have a much more relaxed atmosphere than traditional road races.
 That’s not to say that ultra running athletes do not take their racing seriously – they still do.
 But I tend to find the overall vibe at ultramarathons to be fun and lighthearted – and it’s incredibly infectious.
 Ultras often feel more like a family reunion rather than a business-like event.
 Definitely take the time to enjoy the awesome ultrarunning community and fun atmosphere.

-Hopefully this guide will leave you feeling more prepared for your first 50k.
+Hopefully this guide will leave you feeling more prepared for running your first 50k.
 If you’re still in the beginning phases of looking into training for a marathon, be sure to check out my free 50K training plan, as well as this library of ultramarathon training and racing tips.
 Have fun, and welcome to the world of ultra running!